Category: Newsetters

 Price Changes

 We had an increase in our membership price this year.
 This is our 4th increase since we opened our doors nearly 9 years ago.
-It is never our goal to price people out of our services so if you are having a hardship please let us know.
+Our goal is never to price people out of our services, so if you are having a hardship, please let us know.
 We can work with you on payment plans or scholarships if needed.

 • Toradol Injections: $15